undertherain/vsmlib/README.rst

     :target: https://badge.fury.io/py/vsmlib
     :alt: pypi version

-VSMlibs helps to perform a range of tasks within a framework of vector space models of computational linguistics.
+VSMlib helps to perform a range of tasks within a framework of vector space models of computational linguistics.

 What functionality is included
 ==============================